Trees (poem): Parodies

 Kilmer's poem was recited in the 1980 film Superman II, as well as its 2006 director's cut.
 In the scene, villain Lex Luthor (played by Gene Hackman) and others enter Superman's Fortress of Solitude and comes across a video of an elder (John Hollis) from planet Krypton reciting "Trees" as an example of "poetry from Earth literature".
 Luthor ridicules the poem.

 In The Simpsons Spin-Off Showcase, a poem is read by Hans Moleman: "I think that I shall never see, my cataracts are blinding me."

 On the Smothers Brothers Mom Always Liked You Best! album, Tommy Smothers recites his own humorous rendition.

 Webcomic artist Zach Weinersmith plays on an inherent contradiction in Kilmer's poem: "I think that I shall never see / a poem lovely as a tree. // Except for this one's sweet refrains; / let's print them on a tree's remains".

+In The Cannonball Run, nature-loving Farrah Fawcett recites the poem to Burt Reynolds, who corrects her that Joyce Kilmer is a "he" (despite the name Joyce).